unfinishedideas/RhythmCoach/README.md

     2:45 -- Idea: everytime you hit a 'target measure' (to listen to user input) reset the transport?
 If there's no delay then you can accurately measure time.
     If not then maybe there's a way to reset ticks?
     3:00 -- Lunch
     4:00 -- Attempting to set up sequence.
 Currently uneven due to how events are scheduled?
 Latency compensation might be messing this up.
+    4:30 -- Discovered interesting thing where initial latencyHint needs to be set to interactive first or the audio doesn't play but is much more even when switched back over.